mohnishbasha/support-metrics-client/docs/proactive-support.rst

 Proactive Support configuration settings
 ----------------------------------------

 This section documents all available Proactive Support settings that can be defined in the broker configuration (typically at ``/etc/kafka/server.properties``), including their default values.
 Most users will not need to change these settings.
-In fact, we recommend to leave these settings at their default values;  the exception are Confluent customers, which should change a few settings as described in the previous section.
+In fact, we recommend leaving these settings at their default values;  the exception are Confluent customers, which should change a few settings as described in the previous section.

 .. sourcecode:: bash